dn-m/Structure/README.md

 ```

 ## Algebra
-Protocols for representing Algebraic structures (`Semigroup`, `Monoid`), and their operations.
+Protocols for representing Algebraic structures (`Semigroup`, `Monoid`, etc.), and their operations.

 ## DataStructures
-Various data structures and algorithms.
+Various data structures which are not included in the Standard Library.

+## Algorithms
+Various algorithms over the Standard Library built-in data structures.